 Martha Washington Candy

 More reader-favorite recipes

 I updated this post from an earlier version dated December 3, 2012.
-I made new photos and simplified the recipe instructions.
+I made new photos and simplified the recipe instructions to ensure the best outcome for Martha Washington Candy.

 Have you tried this recipe?
 Please consider leaving a comment and a 5 rating.
-Your 5-star rating helps others find our recipe when they do a Google search.
+Your 5-star rating helps others find our recipe through a Google search.
+We hope you love this Martha Washington Candy as much as we do!

+Martha Washington Candy